Fabrice-64/papounet_super_diet/README.md

 - Then, the application looks for items of the same category with better nutritional properties
 - The user can get more information on a selected product
 - And he can subsequently record it
+- The user can change his password
+- The user can reset his password if it has been forgotten.

 # This project is developped using :
 - Python 3.8.1
-- Django 3.1.4
+- Django 3.1.5
+- Bootstrap 4

 # Environments:
 Different environments, named base, local and production have been developped.
-To use papounet_diet in local mode, add the suffix:
+To use papounet_super_diet in local mode, add the suffix:
 **--settings papounet_super_diet.settings.local**
 to your command line, be it for testing or running the server.